Koverse/documentation/docs/source/dev/intro.rst

 Example Code
 ^^^^^^^^^^^^

-Code to accompany examples in this documentation can be found at .. _a link: https://github.com/Koverse/koverse-sdk-project .
+Code to accompany examples in this documentation can be found at .. _Example Code: https://github.com/Koverse/koverse-sdk-project .